mui/material-ui/docs/pages/blog/mui-product-comparison.md

 ### Data Grid

 The MUI X Data Grid is a fast and extensible React data table with advanced features for power users and complex use cases in data management and analysis.
-It features intuitive UI and API to display different views of a dataset, with support for real-time updates, accessibility, theming, and custom templates.
+It features an intuitive UI and corresponding API to display different views of a data set, with support for real-time updates, accessibility, theming, and custom templates.

 #### Key features

+- **Sophisticated data analysis:**
+- **Intuitive customization:**
+- **Accessibility:**

 #### Ideal use cases